Taine Randell: Later career

 When John Mitchell and Robbie Deans took over the coaching of the All Blacks from Wayne Smith and Tony Gilbert in October 2001 Randell was dropped from the All Blacks.
 He missed all of the 2002 Tri-Nations series, but after his form in the 2002 Super 12 season earned him a recall to captain the All Blacks on the end of the year tour of England, France and Wales.
 The tour resulted in one win against Wales (his last test as Captain), a draw with France, and a loss to England.
 During the tour Randell raised his test appearances past 50.
 He continued to play for the Highlanders, but left New Zealand before the 2003 Rugby World Cup.

-Taine then left New Zealand just before the 2003 Rugby World Cup and relocated with his family to Central London.
-He signed with the English Premier League Team Saracens in August 2003.
+On leaving New Zealand, Randell relocated with his family to Central London.
+He signed with the English Premier League team Saracens Rugby Club in August 2003.
 He retired at the end of their 2005–2006 season, despite offers from Saracens to return to play for 2006–07.